AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
 * You can remove all the contact’s tags by typing `t/` without specifying any tags after it.
-* If the newly edited contact matches an existing contact (same name and phone number), it will be rejected.
+* If the newly edited contact matches an existing contact (same phone number), it will be rejected.

 Examples:
 *  `editcontact 1 p/91234567 e/johndoe@example.com`